Top of page

 • puts a dressing on, to keep the cannula clean and in place.

-• The IV chemotherapy drugs are mixed with fluid in a bag.
+• The IV chemotherapy drugs are mixed with fluid (usually a saline solution) in a bag.

 • The bag hangs from a metal drip stand so that it stays above your arm to allow the fluid to flow downwards.
 The stand usually has wheels so that you can walk around with the drip still connected to you.

-Sometimes, the drip is controlled by an electric pump so that the chemotherapy drugs flow at the right speed into your vein.
-Occasionally, a problem can arise but, if this happens, the drip stops automatically.
-The drip doesn’t start back up until the problem is corrected.
+Sometimes, the drip is controlled by an electric pump.
+This helps to make sure that the chemotherapy drugs flow at the right speed into your vein.

 You might have your IV chemotherapy through a ‘central line’ or ‘line’ (central venous catheter).
 A line is a tube that is put into one of your larger veins, guided by ultrasound.
 It runs from your chest to your heart.

-A line can also be used to give you drugs and other fluids, and to take blood samples more easily.
+A line can also be used to give you drugs and other fluids, and to take blood samples more easily than with regular syringes.
 This can save the discomfort of repeated needle pricks.

 Lines are put in during a small operation done under local or general anaesthetic.
 Once it’s in place, a line isn’t usually painful.